fledge-iot/fledge/docs/OMF.rst

 A number format hint tells the plugin what number format to use when inserting data into the PI Server.
 The following will cause all numeric data within the asset to be written using the format *float32*.
-See the section *Numeric Data Types* below.
+See the section :ref:`Numeric Data Types`.

 .. code-block:: console